Coronavirus Infects Medics At Egypt Cancer Centre - UrduPoint

 Coronavirus Infects Medics At Egypt Cancer Centre

-Egypt's main cancer institute has confirmed 15 cases of the novel coronavirus among its medical staff, the facility's chief said Saturday, sparking fears of exposure among vulnerable patients
+Egypt's main cancer treatment facility has 17 cases of the novel coronavirus among its medical staff, an educational institute said Saturday, sparking fears of exposure among vulnerable patients

-Cairo, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2020 ) :Egypt's main cancer institute has confirmed 15 cases of the novel coronavirus among its medical staff, the facility's chief said Saturday, sparking fears of exposure among vulnerable patients.
+Cairo, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2020 ) :Egypt's main cancer treatment facility has 17 cases of the novel coronavirus among its medical staff, an educational institute said Saturday, sparking fears of exposure among vulnerable patients.

-"Three doctors and 12 nurses were infected by the virus," Hatem Abulkassem, the director of Cairo's National Cancer Institute, told a private Egyptian tv channel, adding that the 15 had been isolated.
+Cairo University, with which the National Cancer Institute (NCI) is affiliated, said in a statement Saturday that "17 doctors and nurses" at the NCI had contracted COVID-19.

+The university said it would open an investigation "to determine whether there was any negligence" at the institute.

+Earlier in the day, NCI director Hatem Abulkassem had told a private tv channel that three doctors and 12 nurses were infected.

-The facility will be sterilised over three days and patients who were in contact with the medics will be tested, along with all staff members, Abulkassem said.
+Abulkassem said the facility would be sterilised and patients who were in contact with the medics would be tested, along with all staff members.

 "It is tough to trace where the first infection emerged as the majority of the (institute's) medical personnel work in several other places," Abulkassem added.